NeoMem: Hardware/Software Co-Design for CXL-Native Memory Tiering: Evaluation

 \subsection{Experimental Setup}

-\textbf{Prototyping Platform.} We evaluate NeoMem's practicality and performance on a \textbf{real} CXL memory system, detailed in Table \ref{table:system_config}.
-The setup includes a single-socket Intel$^\circledR$ Sapphire-Rapids$^\texttt{TM}$ CPU and a CXL-enabled Intel$^\circledR$ Agilex$^\texttt{TM}$-7 I-Series FPGA acting as CXL memory (CXL 1.1, Type-3 device). \rev{Intel enables \texttt{cxl.mem} on this FPGA where the CXL-and memory-related IP cores are implemented on the chiplet\cite{cxl_ip}}.
+\textbf{Prototyping Platform.} We evaluate NeoMem's practicality and performance on a FPGA-based CXL memory system, detailed in Table \ref{table:system_config}.
+The setup includes a single-socket Intel$^\circledR$ Sapphire-Rapids$^\texttt{TM}$ CPU and a CXL-enabled Intel$^\circledR$ Agilex$^\texttt{TM}$-7 I-Series FPGA acting as CXL memory (CXL 1.1, Type-3 device). {Intel enables \texttt{cxl.mem} on this FPGA where the CXL-and memory-related IP cores are implemented on the chiplet\cite{cxl_ip}}.
 The FPGA has dual-channel DDR4-2666 memory with 16GB capacity.
-The host CPU is equipped with 32GB $\times 2$ dual-channel DDR5-4800 memory.
+The host CPU is equipped with 32GB $\times 4$ DDR5-4800 memory.
 For different fast-slow memory ratios, we adjust host memory size by reserving a specific amount of physical memory within the Linux kernel~\cite{memmap}.
 The default fast-slow ratio is 1:2.
-We disable CPU's SMT, fix the CPU clock frequency and clear the page cache before running workloads to ensure consistent performance across trials.
+We disable CPU's SMT, fix the CPU clock frequency and clear the page cache before running workloads to ensure consistent performance.

-\textbf{Benchmarks.} Our study utilizes \rev{eight} benchmarks \rev{that are widely used in previous studies}: \rev{DeathstarBench~\cite{gan2019open}, a representative data-center benchmark.
-We evaluate the p99 latency of composing posts, following the practice of previous work~\cite{intel-fpga}.}; Page-Rank (PR)~\cite{beamer2015gap}, a classic graph processing workload; XSBench~\cite{Tramm:wy} and GUPS~\cite{gups}, both are HPC workloads characterized by skewed hot memory regions; \rev{Note that the original GUPS benchmark features random memory access, we follow HeMem's practice~\cite{raybuck2021hemem} and make some memory access regions hotter than the others.} Silo~\cite{tu2013speedy}, an in-memory database for which we employ the YCSB-C workload; Btree~\cite{btree}, an in-memory index lookup workload; and two applications from SPEC-2017, 603.bwaves and 654.roms, selected for their substantial Resident Set Size (RSS).
-The RSS values for these seven benchmarks range from 10.3~GB to 19.7~GB.
-We execute workloads with 32 threads to fully stress the CPU cores and assess the impact of memory access profiling and page migration on CPU overheads.
+\textbf{Benchmarks.} Our evaluation utilizes {eight} representative benchmarks {that have been widely used in previous memory-system studies}: DeathstarBench~\cite{gan2019open}, a representative data-center benchmark; Page-Rank (PR)~\cite{beamer2015gap}, a classic graph processing workload; XSBench~\cite{Tramm:wy} and GUPS\footnote{The original GUPS has random memory access, we follow HeMem's practice~\cite{raybuck2021hemem} and make some memory access regions hotter than the others.}~\cite{gups}, both are HPC workloads characterized by skewed hot memory regions; Silo~\cite{tu2013speedy}, an in-memory database for which we employ the YCSB-C workload; Btree~\cite{btree}, an in-memory index lookup workload; and two scientific computing applications from SPEC-2017, namely 603.bwaves and 654.roms, selected for their substantial Resident Set Size (RSS).
+The RSS values for these benchmarks range from 10.3~GB to 19.7~GB.
+Workloads are executed with 32 threads to fully stress the CPU cores.